fixrb/brutal/README.md

   - "%{subject}.length"
 ```

-The `brutal` command would save this Plain Old Ruby in to a `test.rb` file:
+The `brutal` command would generate and write in to a `test.rb` file the following "Plain Old Ruby":

 ```ruby
 front_object = "Hello "